aaaaaa123456789/bsp/specification.md

 The `lockpos` and `unlockpos` instructions set the current file pointer's state accordingly.

-The `pushpos` pushes the value of the current file pointer into the stack, and the `poppos` pops a value from the stack and sets the current file pointer to it.
+The `pushpos` instruction pushes the value of the current file pointer into the stack, and the `poppos` instruction pops a value from the stack and sets the current file pointer to it.
 Note that it is a fatal error to execute `poppos` with an empty stack.

 ### Modifying the current file pointer